openshift/oadp-operator/docs/design/datamover.md

     copyMethod: None
 ```

 Similarly, when a VolumeSnapshotRestore CR gets created, controller will create a `ReplicationDestination` CR in the protected namespace.
-VolSync controller copies the PVC data from the restic repository to the protect namespace, which then gets transferred to the user namespace by the controller.
+VolSync controller copies the PVC data from the restic repository to the protected namespace.
+The `snaphandle` from the volumesnapshotcontent created by VolSync controller will be passed back to Velero CSI plugin.
+The plugin passes this `snaphandle` to the restore process and continues with the CSI restore operation.

 ```
 apiVersion: volsync.backube/v1alpha1